Residential Food Waste Information

 SB 1383: California’s Short-Lived Climate Pollutant Reduction Strategy

-Harrison Industries will launch a weekly curbside residential food waste recycling program in compliance with California Senate Bill 1383, which takes effect on Jan.
+Harrison Industries launched a weekly curbside residential food waste recycling program in compliance with California Senate Bill 1383, on Jan.
 1, 2022.

 SB 1383 requires communities to immediately begin residential food waste recycling, on the road to reducing all organic waste landfill disposal by 75% of 2014 levels, by 2025.
 Passed in 2016, the law exists to keep landfills in California clear of food and other organic waste that damages the atmosphere as it decays and emits toxic methane gas.

-Effective the first week of January, all Harrison residential customers are being asked to use their existing residential yard waste carts to also collect bagged food waste.
+Effective the first week of January, all Harrison residential customers are asked to use their existing residential yard/organics waste carts to also collect bagged food waste.

 All of Harrison’s residential and commercial customers’ food and other organic waste will be recycled locally, at state-of-the-art facilities operated by Harrison’s community partner Agromin.